 Terri Bright, Ph.D., BCBA-D, CAAB

-Dr. Terri Bright earned her Master’s of Science degree and Ph.D. at Simmons College in Applied Behavior Analysis (ABA) with an animal specialty, and she is a Board-Certified Behavior Analyst (BCBA-D).
+Dr. Terri Bright earned her Master’s of Science and Doctoral degrees at Simmons College in Applied Behavior Analysis (ABA) with an animal specialty, and she is a Board-Certified Behavior Analyst (BCBA-D).
 She is also a Certified Applied Animal Behaviorist through (CAAB) the Animal Behavior Society.
-She teaches Learning and Behavior Analysis at Northeastern University, and lectures nationally on the subject of Applied Animal Behavior Analysis.
-She is the President of the Applied Animal Behavior Special Interest Group in the Association of Applied Behavior Analysis International (ABAI), and her dissertation research entailed developing n dog behavior assessment and analysis tool that will help to standardize how dog trainers evaluate why problem behaviors happen.
+She teaches Learning and Behavior Analysis at Northeastern University and lectures nationally on the subject of Applied Animal Behavior Analysis.
+She is the past President of the Applied Animal Behavior Special Interest Group in the Association of Applied Behavior Analysis International (ABAI), and her dissertation research entailed developing a dog behavior assessment and analysis tool that helps to standardize how dog trainers evaluate why problem behaviors happen.
 She won multiple Marian Breland Bailey awards from ABAI for her research on applied dog behavior analysis and put many performance and conformation titles on her bull terriers.
 She is shown here with her MSPCA-adopted dog, Ribbon.

 Dr. Bright launched the Training Department at the MSPCA-Angell’s Boston location in 2007, and it has grown to include Angell West; adding in the classes at Nevin’s Farm, the MSPCA-Angell Behavior Department has about 100 classes a week!
 The Department now has three clinical behaviorists and over twenty skilled dog-training instructors.

 Her multi-species behavior skills are demonstrated by her research at the MSPCA-Angell, where her volunteer training program, Safewalk™, was shown to increase adoption rates and decrease injuries to volunteers.
 It was published in the Journal of Applied Animal Welfare Science.